Rental Property Tax Tips for Airbnb, HomeAway and VRBO hosts

 The sharing economy encompasses many different types of work: driving, running errands, renting out space.
 But the tax law and IRS don’t see all sharers the same.
 When it comes to their taxes, drivers and taskers are usually self-employed or small business owners.
 But the nearly 4.5 million taxpayers who rent out their home, or just a room in their home, are rental property owners – not small business owners.
 Just because it’s a series of short-term rentals obtained through a new sharing platform does not mean it is treated any differently from other more traditional rental properties.
-Landlords – whether traditional landlords or hosts with a newer platform like Airbnb, HomeAway or VRBO – need to keep these facts in mind for tax time:
+Landlords – whether traditional landlords or hosts with a newer platform like Airbnb, HomeAway or VRBO – need to keep these rental property tax facts in mind:

 1. There is no tax impact for renting out their residence for 14 days or fewer.

 If they reside or stay at the property during the year and rent it out for 14 days or fewer, taxpayers do not have to report any rental income.
 There is no dollar limit on this 14-day exception, making this a significant exception for hosts who can capitalize on short-term events in their area like a World Series or presidential inauguration.
 For example, during South by Southwest, a resident in Austin, Texas may be able to rent out their property for higher than usual due to the demand for hotel rooms and rentals.
 If they only rent it out during the nine days of South by Southwest, their rental income is non-taxable and rental expenses are non-deductible.

 However, the sharing platform may send them and the IRS an information document reporting this income.
 The IRS will want to know why the taxpayer isn’t including the income on their tax return.
 The taxpayer should maintain a record of the dates and rent charged to substantiate their exclusion.

 2. If they are taxed on the rental, hosts can generally deduct their expenses.